samnung/backuper/README.md

 I hate [Time Machine](https://en.wikipedia.org/wiki/Time_Machine_(OS_X)) because of backing up all files instead of specific ones (so when you want to reinstall to resolve some problems it doesn't work).

-So I've created simple tool but with possibility to be powerfull in near future.
+So I've created simple tool but with possibility to be powerful in near future.

 ## Configuration file